-Between 2004 and 2011, the number of HIV diagnoses among men who have sex with men increased by 33% in Western and Central Europe.
-Increases of over 100% were reported in Cyprus, the Czech Republic, Hungary, Ireland, Latvia, Slovakia and Slovenia and 50% increases were observed in Austria and Belgium.2 The UK has seen a steady increase in HIV prevalence among this group since the mid-2000s, with 3250 new diagnoses in 2013.3
+Between 2005 and 2014, the number of HIV diagnoses among men who have sex with men increased by 15% in Western Europe and more than tripled in Central Europe (from 276 in 2005, to 878 in 2014).4 The UK has seen a steady increase in HIV infections among this group – from 2,860 in 2010, to 3,360 in 2014.5

 Migrants from sub-Saharan Africa

 High HIV prevalence among migrants has much to do with restrictive health policies, preventing access to treatment.
 Treatment has a public health benefit by reducing viral load and preventing further transmission of HIV - reducing long-term health costs.
-However, 16 European countries (e.g. Spain and Sweden) do not provide treatment to undocumented migrants living with HIV.
+However, 16 European countries (including Spain and Sweden) do not provide treatment to undocumented migrants living with HIV.
 By contrast, Portugal and the United Kingdom provide ART regardless of a person’s immigration status.10

-African Americans are one of the groups most affected by HIV in the USA and accounted for 46% of all people living with HIV (506,000) in 2013.6 Moreover, AIDS-related illnesses are the fifth leading cause of death among African American men and the seventh leading cause of death in African American women aged 25-44.12
+African Americans are one of the groups most affected by HIV in the USA and accounted for 46% of all people living with HIV (506,000) in 2013.11 Moreover, AIDS-related illnesses are the fifth leading cause of death among African American men and the seventh leading cause of death in African American women aged 25-44.12

 Indeed, HIV impacts more upon women than men.
 For example, the rate of new infections is twice as high among heterosexual women compared to heterosexual men.
 Moreover, African American women represented 60% of all women living with HIV in the country.
-Nonetheless, there was a 21% decrease in HIV incidence among African American women between 2008 and 2010.7
+Nonetheless, there was a 21% decrease in HIV incidence among African American women between 2008 and 2010.13

 People who inject drugs (PWID)